Brasov Romania– a small town, close to big attractions!

 It is believed to have been constructed in the 1300s by Teutonic Knights as protection against the invading Tartars (assorted Mongol and Turkic nomadic groups who coalesced under Genghis Khan in the 13th century).
 The citadel was fortified by the local Saxon population to shelter them over extended periods of time, almost becoming a de-facto village.

 The location of the citadel was chosen because of the 500-foot-slopes on its northern, southern and western fringes and its defenses included a drawbridge, two bastions, and nine watchtowers.
-Though portions of the citadel are in a state of disrepair today, the main structures are intact giving you a sense for how things might have been 700 years ago.
+Though portions of the citadel are in a state of disrepair today, the main structures are intact giving you a sense of how things might have been 700 years ago.

 A Tractor Ride to the Citadel